Last Updated on

 - Add to work bowl of a food processor, along with red pepper powder.
 Pulse until garlic and ginger have been finely chopped.

-- When congee (flour) has cooled, add to a bowl.
+- If using, when congee has cooled, add to a bowl.
 Add garlic-ginger mixture and stir together.

 - Peel and slice cucumbers on the bias.
 Chop scallions into 1" slices.
 Add both to paste mixture.